 The spread of coronavirus is causing further heartbreak for Australians after a loved one dies, particularly with the tough funeral restrictions in Melbourne and greater Victoria.
 For people suffering through the country’s tightest lock-down rules, there is some relief ahead for those planning a funeral or memorial and visiting grieving family and friends in Melbourne.

-This article explains what the Victorian Government’s Coronavirus Road to Recovery plan means for planning a funeral or memorial in Melbourne and the restrictions toward ‘COVID Normal’ and a ‘COVIDsafe Summer’.
+This article explains what the Victorian Government’s Coronavirus Road to Recovery plan means for planning a funeral or memorial in Melbourne and what Victoria’s COVIDSafe restrictions mean.

 Melbourne funerals during COVID-19 restrictions

-Coronavirus restrictions have eased for people in metropolitan Melbourne and greater Victoria attending funerals, as the state moves towards COVID Normal.
-Melbourne has now entered the last step of COVID-19 restrictions, in line with regional Victoria.
+Coronavirus restrictions have eased for people in metropolitan Melbourne and greater Victoria attending funerals and memorials as part of the state’s COVIDSafe settings.

 Memorials and wakes during Melbourne’s coronavirus restrictions